airyhq/airy/docs/docs/integrations/cognigy-ai.md

 ## Step 6 (option 1): Install and configure Cognigy.AI to your Airy instance via API request

-To install Cognigy.AI send a request to the [Components Install endpoint](/api/endpoints/components#install).
+Send an API request to the [Components Install](/api/endpoints/components#install) endpoint to install Cognigy.AI on your Airy instance.

 The request body should be: